The science of laser hair removal

 Why does it matter what type of laser you use?

 There are lots of different 'lasers' on the market.
 Many of these 'lasers' are not actually lasers at all, but rather IPL machines (Intense Pulsed Light).
-The issue with using an IPL versus a real laser is that the IPL doesn't destroy the follicle but rather damages the hair and can cause temporary shedding and removal, but it can't give you permanent results.
+The issue with using an IPL versus a real laser is that the IPL doesn't destroy the follicle but rather damages the hair and can cause temporary shedding and removal, but it can't give you long lasting results.